 In some organisms, karyokinesis is not followed by cytokinesis as a result of which multinucleate condition arises leading to the formation of syncytium (e.g., liquid endosperm in coconut

 The significances of mitosis are as follows:

 - This is equational division, and daughter cells are identical to parent cells in all aspects.

-- The same number of chromosomes as daughter and mother cell.
+- The same number of chromosomes as the daughter and mother cells.